ZixiZhaoxjy/Degradation-Early-Prediction/README.md

 ```
 See the Methods section of the paper for more details.
 ### Settings
-* In the code of ChemicalProcessModel, there are options to change parameters at the very beginning.
+* In the code of Chemical Process Model, there are options to change parameters at the very beginning.
 The following parameters can be modified to adjust the training process.
 ```python
 learning_rates = [3e-4, 1e-4]
 # We train the model using Adam as optimizer, and epochs 30, learning rate 1e-4, mse loss with L1 regularization